wisonye/techtype-interview/docs/solution.md

 ### 2. Learn SQLite and setup database init SQL

-Based on my experience, I believe that I should be able to play around with SQLite after fishing watching this 22mins tutorial: `SQLite Introduction - Beginners Guide to SQL and Databases` [https://www.youtube.com/watch?v=8Xyn8R9eKB8].
+Based on my experience, I believe that I should be able to play around with SQLite after finishing watching this 22-mins tutorial: `SQLite Introduction - Beginners Guide to SQL and Databases` [https://www.youtube.com/watch?v=8Xyn8R9eKB8].
 At least, it's enough to deal with this task:)

 After that, I'll create a `reset-db` script in the `package.json` as part of the `How to run` step, which should be included in the `README.md` eventually.